 Careers & Progression

-Access to a range of equipment and resources is provided in relation to the topic of study.
-The Travel Training Suite offers a mock up aircraft fuselage, facilities for airport and hotel check in, a mock travel agency and a number of specialised Hospitality equipment.
-Please note that uniform is required when participating in role plays and assessments at your own cost.
-Further details provided on enrolment.
+The Travel Training Suite offers a mock up aircraft fuselage, facilities for airport and hotel check in, a mock travel agency and a number of specialised hospitality equipment.

 Extra curricular activities